 Our website includes links to other websites.
 We are not responsible for the content and privacy practices of other websites.
 We recommend that you examine each website's privacy policy separately.

-We take contractual measures to ensure that where we have given personal information to a contractor (that carries out a service for us), the contractor complies with the APPs as if it was an agency.
+We take contractual measures to ensure that where we have given personal information to a contractor (that carries out a service for us), the contractor complies with the APPs as if it were an agency.

 Storage of personal information (and the disposal of information when no longer required) is managed in accordance with the Australian Government's records management regime, including the Archives Act 1983, Records Authorities and General Disposal Authorities.
 This ensures your personal information is held securely.